CLARIAH/geoconnect/README.md

 This feature proved to be crucial: our 16th century place names, did not at all resemble contemporary place names: e.g. "Oculo" back then, is "Schiermonnikoog" now.
 Now your average regex excercise...

 ## Step 2: match via geographic proximity
 So in order to relate anything contemporary to our 16th century data, we decided to match the historical places based on their geographic location to contemporary places.
 For the contemporary places we used Kadaster's [BRT](https://www.kadaster.nl/zakelijk/registraties/basisregistraties/brt) which is already available via this [endpoint](https://data.labs.kadaster.nl/kadaster-dev/-/queries/).
 We uploaded the geo-LDWizard RDF representation of the birthplaces csv file to an instance of [TriplyDB](https://triplydb.com).
 As a result we could write a federated query, retrieving both contemporary and historical information on the birth places of priests.

-See this [example query](https://data.labs.kadaster.nl/kadaster-dev/-/queries/Find-a-Dutch-place-for-a-given-point/9), for Schiermonnikoog.
+Query: See this [example query](https://data.labs.kadaster.nl/kadaster-dev/-/queries/Find-a-Dutch-place-for-a-given-point/9), for Schiermonnikoog.

 ## Step 3: eye candy or not
+When presenting map visualizations an often